zcrayman/tut-rest/2/README.md

 ^^^^^^^
 The above has been moved to page3, leaving this page purely in the MockMVC tests

+Mention the split of Commands from Queries across two controllers, for mutating requests and non-mutating ones.

 [Next… Wiring Up and Deploying your Service](../3/)